lkuper/CSE290Q-2019-09/course-overview.md

 ## Presentations

-Each student will present one or two readings in class (the number could vary depending on how many students take the course and how many guest speakers we end up getting).
+Each student will present at most two readings in class (the number could vary depending on how many students take the course and how many guest speakers we end up getting).

 Presentations should be about 35 minutes long, leaving about 25 minutes for discussion, which the presenter will lead.
 If you're the presenter, it's a good idea to have some suggested discussion questions to kick things off.
 (You do not need to have the answers!)